Immortal: Unchained: Story

 When the Prisoner brings all three hearts to Aras, Aras opens the rift into the Stream then reveals that the Prisoner is actually Cathal himself, who Aras always despised, and gloats about how he made Cathal kill his own children.
 Aras then attacks the Prisoner in order to fulfill his role in the prophecy.
 The Prisoner kills Aras, then enters the Stream, eventually discovering that the source of the instability destroying the Nine Realms is the spirit of Naylon, who after being driven insane by centuries of torture at the hands of Iska, is attempting to create a new paradise universe using the power of the Stream, a process which will destroy the current universe.

 After defeating Naylon, the Prisoner transforms into Cathal, who reveals that the Monolith and the Oracles can only predict the actions of beings from their universe, so he allowed his body to be possessed and controlled by a being from another universe (the player), in order to manipulate the prophecy to his own ends.
 He also reveals that the blade he killed Naylon with was coated with a poison meant to drive his soul insane and distract everyone by attempting to create a new universe and destroy the current one.
 With Naylon defeated, the new universe will be created and the current one destroyed, but with no one in control anymore.
 Cathal then directly addresses the player, stating that he doesn't really know exactly who or what they are, but that they are no longer needed.
 He then shuts off the player's video monitor.

 Reception

 Immortal: Unchained received mixed reviews.
-On Metacritic it has a score of 63% based on reviews from 6 critics.
+On Metacritic, the Windows version has a score of 63% based on reviews from 6 critics.